SAM-OCTA: Prompting Segment-Anything for OCTA Image Segmentation: Experiments

 \subsection{Experimental Settings}

-The SAM is deployed on A100 graphic cards with 80 GB of memory.
-The 10-fold cross-validation is adopted to evaluate the training results.
+SAM is deployed on A100 graphic cards with 80 GB of memory.
 The number of training epochs is 50.
 The optimizer used is AdamW, and the learning rate is set using a warm-up strategy, which can be expressed as:

 where,

 $lr$ → {\itshape learning rate},